Amer-Mekic/eCommerceApp/README.md

 # E-Commerce App

-This is a full-stack e-commerce application built with Next.js, MongoDB, Prisma, and NextAuth.
+This is a full-stack e-commerce application built with Next.js, TypeScript, MongoDB, Prisma, NextAuth and TailwindCSS, with utilization of styled components from DaisyUI.
+The App has also Payment integration which I added by using Stripe.

 ### Live Demo